nasa/OnAIR/doc/tutorial.md

 ComplexPluginDict = {}
 ```

-Note: you can set plugins to be blank or the 'generic' empty plugin.

-You can see that there is now a KnowledgeRep plugin, Kalman Filter: this plugin will see the low-level data frame and use it to build up higher level information.
+You can see that there is a KnowledgeRep plugin, Kalman Filter: this plugin will see the low-level data frame and use it to build up higher level information.
 In this case, a list of telemetry points that have violated their Kalman filter prediction for a time step.
-There is also a Learners plugin, csv output: normally a learner would use both the low-level data and the higher level information from the Knowledge Representation to TODO.
+There is also a Learners plugin, csv output: normally a learner would use both the low-level data and the higher level information from Knowledge Representation plugins to make sense of the environment.
-In this example we want the csv output plugin to see both the Kalman filter output and the low level data so that it can be written to a file.
+In this example we make the the csv output plugin a Learner so that it can see both the Kalman filter output and the low level data and write them to a file.

 The image below shows the data flow from a csv file, into OnAIR, into the plugins (in yellow), and back out to csv files: